Twins vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

+- The Twins have been underdogs in 47 games this season and have come away with the win 19 times (40.4%) in those contests.

+- Minnesota is 10-17 this season when entering a game as the underdog by +105 or more on the moneyline.

-- The Twins have won 56 of the 95 games they were listed as the moneyline favorite this season (58.9%).
+- The Twins have an implied victory probability of 48.8% according to the moneyline set by oddsmakers for this matchup.

+- Minnesota's games have gone over the total in 71 of its 145 chances.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!